Maternity Benefit is payable to insured women who are away from work as a result of pregnancy, up to a period of thirteen weeks.

 Total Benefit payable: $236.00 x 13 weeks = $3075.80

 N.B.
 The benefit will only be paid to the claimant if she is not receiving full salary from her employer while on leave.
-However if the claimant receives full salary, then the allowance will be paid to the employer.
+However, if the claimant receives a full salary, then the allowance will be paid to the employer.

-A woman can qualify for the Maternity Grant if she or her spouse has paid at least twenty (20) weekly contributions in the thirty (30) weeks immediately before the birth of a child.
+Has paid or has been credited at least twenty (20) weekly contributions in the thirty (30) weeks immediately before the birth of a child

-The current Maternity Grant is a single lump sum payment of $660.00 for each child live birth.
+The current Maternity Grant is a single lump sum payment of $660.00 for each live birth.